Agnogh/pirate-resort/README.md

 - Adding higher quality pictures for backgrounds to avoid possibility of pixalated graphics
 - Keep that each site has different and more thematic background instead fo repetative same one (all are high quality that are not causing blurry image)
 - Adding additional 'Code Institute' logo to make 'Get Cupons' & 'Subscription? websites more populated
+- bug fixes - adjsuting bottom left and right text holders to better fit and not overlapp each other on larger screens
+- Adding styling for command buttons so that there is increase symetric increase based on the device size
+- Adding styling for labels on 'rewards centre'
+- Adding styling from drop down menu to follow increase with the rest of the text
+- Fixing the path for background image for 'Gallery' site
+- Matching the 'index.html' with 'about us' so that innitial landing page looks like 'about us' due to bugfixes to have max 5
+- Correcting capitalization issue in 1st tab on landing page

 ## **4. Support and help**